npg70/galbreath-old/people/galbreath-john-1815.md

 [^census1881]: House of Archibald Galbraith, UK Census 1881 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC/1881/0029344266&expand=true).
 Living with his son Archibald, as a widower, occupation "distillery workman", birth year of 1814, birthplace of Kilcalmonell (parish), which is next to Clachan.

+[^death]: Civil Records, Campbeltown, Death of John Galbraith from [ScotlandPeoples](https://www.scotlandspeople.gov.uk/view-image/nrs_stat_deaths/4272947).
+Listed as a "distillery workman" and "widower of Mary McTaggart."
+Parents are listed as John Galbreath, farm servant, and Mary McGregor.
+Signed by Archibald Galbreath his son.